 Yesterday, the Supreme Court released an opinion on Adoptive Couple v.
 Baby Girl.

 The facts in this case are not simple.
 Summarily though, a man enrolled in the Cherokee tribe and a non-native American woman were the biological parents to Baby Girl.
 The man voluntarily waived his rights to parent this child.
 The biological mother chose to make an adoption plan for her child.
 She chose adoptive parents who she trusted would parent her child well.
 The adoptive parents were supportive through the pregnancy and present from the moment of the child's birth—a little girl, Veronica, who is 3/256th Cherokee.
 The biological father intervened when Veronica was four months old stating that he was now interested in playing an active role in her life.
 Court battles ensued - for more than two years.
 The South Carolina Supreme Court held that, although he might not have the legal rights of a father under state law, the Indian Child Welfare Act gave him special rights because of his status as a member of the Cherokee tribe.
-For twenty seven months, Veronica had known life only with the adoptive parents.
-When the South Carolina Supreme Court issued their ruling, Veronica was placed in the care of her Cherokee biological father.
+For 27 months, Veronica had known life only with her adoptive parents.
+When the South Carolina Supreme Court issued its ruling, Veronica was placed in the care of her Cherokee biological father.
 She has known only his custody and care for the last, approximately 18 months.

 Yesterday, The U.S. Supreme Court reversed the South Carolina Supreme Court in a 5-4 decision.
 The opinion of the Court delivered by Justice Alito (joined by Justices Roberts, Kennedy, Thomas, and Breyer) addresses three key pieces of the Indian Child Welfare Act and decided the following: